Style-Forge/helpers/README.md

 ## Description

-style-forge.helpers is a utility library that provides a set of essential CSS helper classes to enhance and simplify your web development workflow.
+`Style-Forge.Helpers` is a utility library that provides a set of essential CSS helper classes to enhance and simplify your web development workflow.
 It includes various utilities for spacing, alignment, visibility, and more, ensuring a more efficient and maintainable codebase.

 ## Installation